carbon-language/carbon-lang/flang/documentation/Calls.md

 parameters.

-15.5.2.9(2) explicitly allows an assumed-length `CHARACTER(*)` function to be passed as an actual argument to an explicit-length dummy);
+15.5.2.9(2) explicitly allows an assumed-length `CHARACTER(*)` function to be passed as an actual argument to an explicit-length dummy;
 this has implications for calls to character-valued dummy functions and function pointers.
 (In the scopes that reference `CHARACTER` functions, they must have